 Outcomes and Drivers Actions Timeline 2019-2020 status 9.
 Investigate opportunities to improve Aboriginal and Torres Strait Islander employment outcomes within our workplace Engage with existing Aboriginal and Torres Strait Ensure Council's new Human Resource Information System is leveraged to collect data on employees that identify as Aboriginal and/or Torres Strait Islander to inform future employment initiatives and targets September 2019 ★ Delivered: 'OURspace' human resource system now offers employees the opportunity to identify as Aboriginal or Torres Strait Islander.
 Two questions around cultural competency are also included in Council's MySay employee survey to benchmark where Council sits Islander employees and create opportunities across the organisation for employment and development pathways.
-Engage with Aboriginal and Torres Strait Islander employees to gain feedback on employment that includes: • Human resource policies and procedures including flexible work arrangements to allow employees to meet extended family and community cultural obligations • Attraction and retention strategies including professional development opportunities such as mentoring, coaching and learning and development March 2020 ☐ In progress: ☐ COVID-19 affected - Indigenous Partnerships and Programs team working with People and Culture to identify ways to progress this action Target job advertisements with job boards that specialise in Aboriginal and Torres Strait Islander recruitment Ongoing Wet to commence: COVID-19 affected - investigations were due to begin late in the 2019-2020 financial year after the implementation of Council's new Human Resource Information System (HRIS), however, the impact of COVID-19 meant human resources were refocused and this project was delayed Continue to commit at least one traineeship position each intake period for an Aboriginal and/or Torres Strait Islander person Ongoing In progress: a review of our traineeship program and an appropriate strategy is underway.
+Engage with Aboriginal and Torres Strait Islander employees to gain feedback on employment that includes: • Human resource policies and procedures including flexible work arrangements to allow employees to meet extended family and community cultural obligations • Attraction and retention strategies including professional development opportunities such as mentoring, coaching and learning and development March 2020 Target job advertisements with job boards that specialise in Aboriginal and Torres Strait Islander recruitment Ongoing Yet to commence: COVID-19 affected - investigations were due to begin late in the 2019-2020 financial year after the implementation of Council's new Human Resource Information System (HRIS), however, the impact of COVID-19 meant human resources were refocused and this project was delayed Continue to commit at least one traineeship position each intake period for an Aboriginal and/or Torres Strait Islander person Ongoing ?
+In progress: a review of our traineeship program and an appropriate strategy is underway.
 There has been no traineeship intake for Council since the RAP was implemented.
-Develop a process to identify genuine positions across the organisation to be filled by Aboriginal and Torres Strait Islander applicants, where there is a genuine occupational requirement and/or to promote equal opportunity in strategic priority areas August 2020 ☐ In progress: ☐ 2020-2021 future action - job advertisements targeting Aboriginal and Torres Strait Islander applicants were created for three Visitor Experience Officers.
-However, no vacant positions with a genuine occupational requirement were identified in 2019-2020.
-10. Identify opportunities to foster a supportive and culturally safe work environment for Aboriginal and Torres Strait Islander employees Build awareness of creating a culturally inclusive and Explore opportunities for creating a culturally safe workplace for Aboriginal and Torres Strait Islander employees such as interfacing with Council's Diversity and Inclusion Program November 2020 ★ Delivered: Indigenous Partnerships and Programs team is working with People and Culture to identify ways to progress this action.
+Develop a process to identify genuine positions across the organisation to be filled by Aboriginal and Torres Strait Islander applicants, where there is a genuine occupational requirement and/or to promote equal opportunity in strategic priority areas August 2020 ↑ In progress: 22020-2021 future action - job advertisements targeting Aboriginal and Torres Strait Islander applicants were created for three Visitor Experience Officers.
+However, no vacant positions with a genuine occupational requirement were identified in 2019-2020 10.
+Identify opportunities to foster a supportive and culturally safe work environment for Aboriginal and Torres Strait Islander employees Build awareness of creating a culturally inclusive and Explore opportunities for creating a culturally safe workplace for Aboriginal and Torres Strait Islander employees such as interfacing with Council's Diversity and Inclusion Program November 2020 ★ Delivered: Indigenous Partnerships and Programs team is working with People and Culture to identify ways to progress this action.
 A new diversity and inclusion staff training plan was developed.
 Indigenous Partnerships developed and is now delivering a new course called Indigenous Information Sessions. safe work environment, where Aboriginal and Torres Strait Islander employees feel welcomed, valued and respected.
-Support the Indigenous Partnership and Program Coordinator to explore the establishment of an Aboriginal and Torres Strait Islander employee peer support network May 2020
+Support the Indigenous Partnership and Program Coordinator to explore the establishment of an Aboriginal and Torres Strait Islander employee peer support network May 2020 () Yet to commence: COVID-19 affected - initial planning has taken place but has been delayed by interruptions to service delivery and health directives